Hemp is not a new plant discovered before the drug wars began. This plant has been linked to the beginning of civilization.

 Yes, you read that correctly, fuels of all sorts.
 Hemp truly is amazing all the way around.

 Using this plant for fuel for our vehicles and warming our homes is much safer all the way around.
 It is safer to store and transport as well.
-The exhaust from hemp fuel is cleaner and better for the environment than our current petro fuel exhaust is.
+The exhaust from hemp fuel is cleaner and better for the environment than our current petroleum exhaust is.

 Of course, there are other growers using pesticides and herbicides, but cotton, I make an example of, because of the high amounts of poison used, 84 million pounds per year to be exact.